Awards can be publicised here free of charge. Simply send details to firstname.lastname@example.org.

 For specific questions about awards contact the BRS Secretary email@example.com.

 The BRS would like to announce the Neil Mackenzie Public Engagement Award 2017.
-For the award, New Investigators are invited to submit an application to develop a videographic about any aspect of basic, clinical or translational research in mineralised tissues.
+For the award, New Investigators are invited to submit a bullet point list/ storyboard that can be turned into an animation about any aspect of basic, clinical or translational research in mineralised tissues.
 The target audience can be any age group and should be clearly stated on the storyboard application.